Newuniversal: Setting

 Writer Warren Ellis describes the setting of newuniversal as "an alternate world where America is somewhat isolationist, Soviet Russia fell apart early and China took the lead in spaceflight"; newuniversal #1 mentions Chinese moonbases, as well as hundreds of flights by Chinese spaceplanes.
 There are also other, smaller changes to the world's history; for example, Paul McCartney is dead and John Lennon is still alive.
 Chinese manhua comics have all the market penetration that manga does in the real world.
 The September 11, 2001 attacks never happened and the World Trade Center towers are still standing in 2006, as seen in newuniversal #1.
 Hillary Clinton is President of the United States.
 In Newuniversal: Shockfront #2, Charlotte Yolanda Beck shows how history changed after Richard Nixon won the 1960 election.

 Aspects of the wider universe also play a direct role in the setting.
 The sudden changes to the world are triggered by the Earth's contact with the "newuniversal structure", an artificial web of strange matter.
 Each strand of the web is several light years across.
 The structure, assembled by a long-gone race, is mechanical in nature and deliberately alters several sentient beings on each world entering its strands, modifying them to perform specific roles.

 Ellis has confirmed that the alternate universe of newuniversal is also part of the larger Marvel Multiverse, designated as Earth-555.
 This is briefly touched upon in newuniversal #2, with a passing reference to the "Superflow for Universe 555".

-The first few issues of newuniversal state specific dates and times for their events, something which is in keeping with the original New Universe concept—and quite different from the established Marvel Universe, where characters do not age in 'real time' and their histories are sometimes updated.
+The first few issues of newuniversal state specific dates and times for their events, in keeping with the original New Universe concept—and quite different from the established Marvel Universe, where characters do not age in 'real time' and their histories are sometimes updated.